About the Organization :

 - Ensure accessibility to sporting and recreational facilities in communities and villages.

-- Enhance social responsibility of the youth through the use of sports.
+- Enhance the social responsibility of the youth through the use of sports.

 - Promote traditional games for tourism promotion and as a means of culture preservation.